 - Always answer the phone since it might be an emergency.
 If it only happens once in a while, go ahead and handle the matter as professionally as you can.

-- If you see a pattern with the boss calling, have an open and frank discussion on the next business day.
+- If you see a pattern with the boss calling without regard to your time off, have an open and frank discussion on the next business day.
 You might have missed something on what is expected of you in your position.
 Everything needs to be clearly spelled out.

 - Answer any email that comes to your personal account as quickly as possible.
 Don't check your work email unless you have a specific reason.